The AUC’s electronic filing tool used to manage, search and upload application documents

 In Alberta, four companies own and operate the province’s electric distribution system (ATCO Electric Ltd., Fortis Alberta Inc., ENMAX Power Corporation, and EPCOR Distribution & Transmission Inc.) and two for natural gas distribution (ATCO Gas and Pipelines Ltd., and Apex Utilities Inc.).

 The AUC uses performance-based regulation when setting rates for these distribution utility companies to encourage efficiencies through providing incentives for reducing costs while at the same time safeguarding reliability of service.
 As a result, distribution utility rates are kept lower for customers than they may have been otherwise.
 The regulatory model reduces the regulatory burden of a traditional cost of service model involving scrutiny of numerous financial statements and promotes incentives for utility companies to become more cost-conscious and improve operational efficiencies.

-In this proceeding, the AUC will aim to establish, modify, or add parameters of the third generation of performance-based regulation (PBR3) plans that will start in 2024 for Alberta distribution facility owners (DFOs).
-The first step in this process is to determine the scope of the proceeding and evaluate which parameters of the current 2018-2022 PBR plans may be retained and any parameters that may be modified, removed or added.
-These parameters include:
+In this proceeding, the AUC will aim to establish, modify, or add parameters of the third generation of performance-based regulation (PBR3) plans that will start in 2024 for Alberta distribution facility owners (DFOs) and will include the following issues:

 To access the proceeding, register to Proceeding 27388 through the eFiling System.